Codecademy/docs/content/html/concepts/tables/terms/td/td.md

 ---
-Title: 'td'
+Title: "td"
-Description: 'Defines a cell in a table that contains data. '
+Description: "Defines a cell in a table that contains data. "
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Tables'
+  - "Tables"
-  - 'Elements'
+  - "Elements"
-  - 'Web Development'
+  - "Web Development"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Defines a cell in a table that contains data.